SNAPSHOT-India stocks, bonds, rupee, swap, call at 0805 GMT

 --------------

-The partially convertible rupee trades marginally stronger at 61.29/30 against Wednesday's close of 61.31/32 per dollar, tracking stronger Asian currencies.
+The partially convertible rupee stronger at 61.25/26 per dollar against Friday's close of 61.34/35, tracking stronger Asian currencies on relief from solid China trade data.

 GOVERNMENT BONDS